shaharoded/Listings_Kaggle_Competition/README.md

 In the following code and paper you can see a full description of the code, the preprocess, the different features and methods implemented.

-On the final test (private test) this flow was given an AUC-ROC score of [to be completed], 2 place out of ~50 teams.
+On the final test (private test) this flow was given an AUC-ROC score of 0.8341, 2 place out of ~50 teams.